MEET THE TEAM

 Matryoshka was founded on two major principles: good coffee can be fun, and joy is something everyone deserves.

-In early 2020, I (Matryoshka founder Abbey Chiavario) and my husband Jake purchased a small, 960-square foot unit in an unassuming industrial park on Nashville’s south side.
+In early 2020, I (Matryoshka founder Abbey Chiavario) and my husband Jake purchased a small, 960-square foot unit in a small complex within an unassuming industrial park on Nashville’s south side.

 The space was originally slated to become the home base for Technico, Jake’s coffee and espresso technician business, until I offhandedly mentioned the idea of opening a coffee shop in the front third.
 Thus, Matryoshka, a shop within a shop (like its resting doll namesake), was born.